svbutko/react-native-template-strong/website/src/pages/faq.md

 ## Why NPM and not Yarn?
 NPM updates regularly and improves in terms of speed and quality, while Yarn has different versions with major differences.

+## Why there's no UI library?
+There are lots of UI libraries out there and there are different opinions/likings, so you can install the one you like.
+I, personally don't like the idea of using UI libraries since it's harder to update them, and sometimes they are hard to modify to one's likings, as for me, it makes more sense to create UI components from the ground.